 ~ Richard Blevins, Author of The Art of the Serial Poem

 Congratulations on this amazing tome, so rich in thought, word, sound, dharma, serious wit.

 ‘We have ignorantly slumbered and pray the fierce lions rise’—a glorious rousing incentive crouched within the ethos of the formidable Heather Woods.
 All praise.

 ~ Anne Waldman, Author of Sanctuary

 Heather Woods is the author of Light Bearing (Spuyten Duyvil 2015) and Still Shall Hear a Calling Bell (Spuyten Duyvil 2022).
 Her work was recently featured in the award-winning indie documentary: Poetry, New York, and the anthology: Resist Much Obey Little: Inaugural Poems of the Resistance (Dispatches Editions).
 By day, she teaches writing to students of all ages; by dawn, she selects and edits books for publication.
 She served as a member of Kelsey St Press in Berkeley and founded Persimmons literary magazine at Kenyon College.
 There she studied poetry, and in the San Francisco Bay Area, her native home.
-(Before her, four generations of her matrilineal ancestors and five of her patrilineal ancestors settled in the Golden State.)
+(Before her, five generations of her ancestors settled in the Golden State.)
 Seeking sustainable simplicity, Woods moved across the wide country to a wild woodland jutting off the Northern Atlantic Coast.
 Here she dwells with her beloved in a nearly two-hundred-year-old ship-mason’s home.